Battle of Marignano: Battle

 Baffled by the artillery but as yet undaunted, the Swiss refocused their assault against Alençon’s left-wing division.
 After making some headway, this attack too was thrown back.
 In his report later to his mother, King Francis would boast that “thirty brave charges” were hurled by the French gendarmerie against the stubborn Swiss.

 Only the mid-morning arrival of allied Venetian forces commanded by the condottiero Bartolomeo d'Alviano turned the tide against the Swiss.
 Their attacks repulsed everywhere, their ranks in bloody shambles, they grudgingly gave ground and withdrew by forming a single gigantic open square, maintaining extraordinary discipline in their retreat.

 The battle was a decisive victory for Francis.
 This could be considered the expected outcome, seeing as the Swiss were heavily outnumbered and outgunned.
 But the Swiss during the preceding decades had almost habitually emerged victorious from such disadvantageous situations, and the French victory by no means came easily, the battle hanging in the balance until the arrival of the Venetian reinforcements.

 The immediate causes of the Swiss defeat were their failure to capture the enemy artillery during the early phase of the battle and the arrival of the Venetians.
 But also contributing to the Swiss defeat were their lack of discipline and their ineffective command structure.
 Earlier in the same year of 1515, the Swiss diet had granted to each captain the authority to decide whether their company would continue their campaign or retreat.
 This made it impossible for the Swiss forces to act as a unit.
-The system of command consisted two captains elected as commanders-in-chief, besides the captains of the individual companies, as well as one representative elected by the men-at-arms of each canton.
+The system of command consisted of two captains elected as commanders-in-chief, besides the captains of the individual companies, as well as one representative elected by the men-at-arms of each canton.
 These commanders would vote on the policy of the Swiss army.
 In practice, this system broke down as soon as it was put to the test: the captains decided to honour the agreement not to attack, while the representatives of the troops, especially those of Uri, Schwyz, and Glarus, decided to attack regardless, motivated by the prospect of rich spoils.